wluijk/Infinipix/README.md

 ## Known issues
 1. Functionnames in the code received from the Barco company are not camel cased
-2. In the Python code is a hardcoded username+password encrupted string used
+2. In the Python code is a hardcoded username+password encrypted string used

 ## Install